Sa3id-jr/Nile-university-navigation-system/Scrum-Meetings.md

 - **Facilitator**: Kirillos Ramzy

   1.Live demonstration of the working system.

   2.Explained logic behind Dijkstra & UI features.

   3.Verified milestones and individual contributions.

+**Progress:**  Received approval on the initial proposal from Eng.Ossama.

 ---